Do you need to speak to someone about your emotional wellbeing?

 You can talk about anything you want – it’s completely up to you.

-- Speak to a Childline counsellor to help you think about what you want to say
+- Doc Ready have a check list to help you think about things you may want to talk to a professional about